SAP-archive/teched2020-developer-keynote/abap/README.md

 ## Service Definitions & Service Bindings

 Next, the service definitions and service bindings.
 Z_SD_C_CSTDONCREDITS_R is the reporting service definition which is used in the application.
 Z_UI_C_CSTDONCREDITS_R is the service binding.
+You will need to make sure that the service binding is activated, and that you click on the Publish button in order to use the service.

 ![Services](./images/services.jpg)